JuliaGuanzon/Quickr_Pickr/README.md

 The above imports consist of libraries that assist us with the analytics and function files that import the calculations we need for the indicators.

-The usage of questionary to build the intake form was essential to the structure of the application as we wanted to make this a seamless application that was quick to move through.
+The usage of questionary to build the intake form was essential to the structure of the application as we wanted to make this a seamless application that was quick to move through and as simple as a click of a button.
 By engaging the users through a questionaire, we wanted them to be able to select from short-term or longterm indicators that Quickr Pickr believes will give the user the most gains.

-Only one indicator can be chosen when running this application.
+Only one indicator can be chosen at a time when running this application.
 The user can choose from the following in the drop down menus:

 **Short Term Indicators**
 <details>